rebecacalvoquintero/CV/README.md

 Full-stack JavaScript developer at [Founders & Coders](https://foundersandcoders.com/), a fantastic agile software development bootcamp in London.

-I consider myself a fast learner who works better when facing challenges.
-I care about writing testable and robust code as well as accessible websites and using technology for helping others.
+I consider myself a fast learner who works better when facing challenges and likes desgining creative solutions.
+I care about writing testable and robust code as well as making technology as accessible as possible.
+I feel more comfortable working in a team where my ideas can be taken into consideration and where I can be constantly learningg from my peers.

 ## Skills